Tanzu-Solutions-Engineering/tkg-lab/docs/shared-services-cluster/01_install_tkg_ssc.md

 Then we ask the management cluster to create the new workload cluster.

->Special Note for AWS Deployments: The default behavior is for each cluster (management and workload clusters) to be provisioned in their own VPC.
-However, in order to conserve VPC's, we will deploy the workload clusters in the VPC and subnets as the management cluster.
-This process is described in the [TKG Docs](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-tanzu-k8s-clusters-aws.html#deploy-a-cluster-that-shares-a-vpc-and-nat-gateways-with-the-management-cluster-4) and done automatically via the script below.
+>Special Note for AWS Deployments: We will deploy the workload clusters in the same VPC and subnets as the management cluster.
+This lab only generates a VPC and subnets once prior to the deployment of the MC.

 All of the steps above can be accomplished by running the following script: